embedded-office/canopen-stack/docs/docs/start/structure.md

 This directory tree contains the complete documentation, which is presented as a GitHub project page.
 The project page is automatically generated and deployed, when there is a push into the `docs` directory tree in the master branch.

 The README within the docs directory explains how to setup a local environment for writing the documentation with immediate feedback on saving a change.
 Thanks Jekyll for this nice feature!

+### Directory: driver

+This directory tree contains the template files for your driver development (the `dummy` devices).
+There are drivers for the testsuite included, which mainly simulates the specific behavior.

+### Directory: example

+This directory tree contains example projects which you can take for inspiration and learning the stack.
+You may copy and adjust these projects to your needs.

 ### Directory: testsuite